 If you’re not careful with credit, things can go poorly.
 My personal journey with credit has been something of a nightmare.
 I was about as financially responsible at 18 as one could expect.
 I walked into my bank a week after my eighteenth birthday and applied for a low limit no fee credit card.
 After getting approved I ran up some charges on my card.
 My lack of financial literacy at the time coupled with disingenuous banking practices resulted in a total credit disaster.
 My particular card was apparently designed specifically for students.
 With a low interest rate, it seemed perfect.
 After managing to make minimum payments for a few months on what was less than $500 of charges I was in a pretty decent spot.
 But that low interest rate that I was in love with was what is commonly referred to as a “teaser” rate: my interest rate was only so low for a limited time, and after three months the rate increased.
 Obviously, I was not aware of this.
 On month four of my brand-new credit card I received my online statement and nearly shit myself.
 Not only did I have quite a sum accrued in interest, but it put my card over the limit which caused an over-limit charge of $29.
 It was quite an expensive lesson to learn but following this I became quite interested in how lending operated.
 Improving your credit score requires a lot of time and patience.
 Financial literacy is essential, and as young adults we should do our best to learn the ins and outs of the system to come out with a positive result.
 You might have a multitude of questions regarding personal finance, but you would be best served to start with a good credit score.

-Chris Vanderburgh is a 5th year Politics student and Features Editor of The Athenaeum
+Christopher Vanderburgh is a fifth-year (Honours) Politics student and the Features Editor of The Athenaeum